MisterCalm/Message-Broker/README.md

 - The Consumer App should pick up the message if the `[SubscribeId(0)]` attribute is used.

 ## Example DLLs
-- Examples are provided in the `Examples` folder.
+- Examples are provided in the `ProductionLibrary`and'ConsumptionLibrary' folders.

-- Modify and build these examples as per your requirements and place the compiled DLLs in the `ConsumerDll` folder.
+- place the compiled DLLs in the `AddOns` folder.

 ## Troubleshooting
 - Make sure the API and Consumer apps are using the same base address.